2227 S. Broadway,

 The auditorium was a block long and on one level.
 There was a small stage and a screen from wall to wall.
 Nothing ornate about the auditorium.
 Wall scones on six pillars on each side of the auditorium for lighting.

-In January 1955 it was renamed Apache Theatre.
+On January 29, 1955 it was renamed Apache Theatre.
 Mrs. Ells Savage was the manager and also sold the tickets.
 She worked the theatre for 42 years until it was closed for redevelopment of the area.
 It was a Komm theatre along with thirteen others in the neighborhood.
 The last movie shown was in January 1961, a double bill of “The Magnificent Seven” and “A Dog’s Best Friend”.

 Just login to your account and subscribe to this theater